AmigaOS

 AmigaOS is a family of proprietary native operating systems of the Amiga and AmigaOne personal computers.
 It was developed first by Commodore International and introduced with the launch of the first Amiga, the Amiga 1000, in 1985.
 Early versions of AmigaOS required the Motorola 68000 series of 16-bit and 32-bit microprocessors.
 Later versions, after Commodore's demise, were developed by Haage & Partner (AmigaOS 3.5 and 3.9) and then Hyperion Entertainment (AmigaOS 4.0-4.1).
 A PowerPC microprocessor is required for the most recent AmigaOS 4-release.
+Version 4.1 added 64-bit file system support, while the CPU support remains 32-bit.

 AmigaOS is a single-user operating system based on a preemptive multitasking kernel, called Exec.
 It includes an abstraction of the Amiga's hardware, a disk operating system called AmigaDOS, a windowing system API called Intuition, and a desktop environment and file manager called Workbench.

 MorphOS and AROS Research Operating System are modern implementations of the original AmigaOS that are compatible with it.

 Legal situation

 The Amiga intellectual property is fragmented between Amiga Inc., Cloanto (creator of Amiga Forever), and Hyperion Entertainment (the developer of Amiga OS 4.x).
 The copyrights for works created up to 1993 are owned by Cloanto.

 In 2001, Amiga Inc. contracted AmigaOS 4 development to Hyperion Entertainment, and in a settlement in 2009 they granted Hyperion an exclusive, perpetual, worldwide license to AmigaOS 3.1 in order to develop and market AmigaOS 4 and subsequent versions.

+in 2019 Amiga Inc. transferred all its IP (including Amiga trademarks and remaining copyrights) to C-A Acquisition Corp., owned by Mike Battilana (director of Cloanto).
+C-A Acquisition Corp. was later renamed to Amiga Corporation.

+In August 2026 Amiga Corporation and Hyperion Entertainment announced that both companies reached a new settlement agreement ending their ongoing legal disputes.
+Hyperion will continue to develop and market AmigaOS 3.x until December 31, 2027, further development and sales will be then taken over by the Amiga Corporation.
+Development and marketing of AmigaOS 4.x stays with Hyperion Entertainment along with rights to use several trademarks.